rtm/rtm.github.io/boberator.md

     p #= o;

-Multiple pickers can be specified by providing a parenthesized list:
+Multiple pickers can be specified by providing a parenthesized list called a **variable picklist**:

     ( p, q ) #= o;